devbanana/devbanana.github.io/_pages/about.md

 Ironically seeing as I'm a PHP developer, i believe in the importance of static typing.
 Loose typing allows for bugs to easily be introduced.
-So I make heavy use of [PHPStan] and in code I'm writing from scratch, aim for passing the maximum level of analysis.
+So I make heavy use of [Psalm] and in code I'm writing from scratch, aim for passing the maximum level of analysis.

 ## My Favorite Tools

 Here is a list of the tools I make heavy use of:

 * [PHPUnit]
+* [Behat]
 * [Psalm]
 * [PHP CS Fixer], preferably using my [default rules]